fatemekhasraji/FashionMnist_LeNet5/README.md

 ## 📌 Project Overview
 This repository contains a full **SystemVerilog hardware accelerator for the LeNet-5 Convolutional Neural Network (CNN)**, optimized for inference on the **Fashion-MNIST** dataset.

-At the core of the datapath is a customized **5x5 2D Torus Systolic Array** microkernel that accelerates General Matrix Multiplication (GEMM) using **im2col** lowering for 5x5 Convolutional layers, Fully Connected (FC) layers, and inline 2x2 Average Pooling.
+At the core of the datapath is a customized **5x5 2D Torus Systolic Array** that accelerates General Matrix Multiplication (GEMM) using **im2col** lowering for 5x5 Convolutional layers, Fully Connected (FC) layers, and inline 2x2 Average Pooling.

 The repository features a complete end-to-end flow:
 1. **PyTorch Model Training & Weight Quantization** (Floating-point to Q8.8 Fixed-Point conversion).